MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/budget-bid-strategies.md

 > The *TargetCpa* bid strategy is available only for Search campaigns to advertisers targeting the following countries: Australia, Canada, France, Germany, United Kingdom, and United States.

 ## <a name="keywordmatchtypes"></a>Keyword Match Types
-Match type bids help Bing Ads determine how closely you want a search term or other input to match your keyword.
+Match type bids help Microsoft Advertising determine how closely you want a search term or other input to match your keyword.
 The keyword that you bid on is compared to the user's search term in the order of *Exact*, *Phrase*, and then *Broad*.

 ### <a name="exactmatchtype"></a>Exact
 An exact match results when all of the words in the keyword exactly match the user's search term.